 That period goes by many names — the late Victorian-Edwardian era, the Gilded Age, the Belle Époque, the Titanic era — but they all refer to the late 19th/early 20th century.
 This is when the old world gave way to an era powered by technology, swept by social change and forever scarred by world war.

-Speaks to My Soul
+History Speaks to My Soul

 The years 1890-1920 speak to my soul in a way that no other age does and in a way I can’t fully articulate.
 There is something very comforting and familiar about that time.
-I feel it every time I see a photograph or an old film footage.
+I feel it every time I see a photograph or old film footage.
 In addition, it is the only time period that can move me to tears.

 It also appeals to me for more concrete reasons:

-- It was an age of hope and promised dashed by devastating conflict.
+- It was an age of hope and promise dashed by devastating conflict.
 When the century began, technology was making lives better.
 It was lighting homes, decreasing the infant mortality rate, making cities cleaner, and revolutionizing transportation.
 There was nothing technology couldn’t do.
 Then the Titanic sank, and killing machines ended the lives of millions during the Great War, and suddenly technology was seen to have an evil side along with a benevolent one.

 - Ordinary people became extraordinary.
-When the Great War began, people who had held mundane jobs and lived quiet lives, rose to the occasion, not breaking under adversity, and became heroes simply by having lived and doing what needed to be done.
+When the Great War began, people who had held mundane jobs and lived quiet lives, rose to the occasion, not breaking under adversity, and becoming heroes simply by having lived and doing what needed to be done.